 - Καραμανλίδικα του Φάνη — A must-go!
 Classic Greek experience, famous and popular amongst Athens and Greece for its wide selection of meats from all over the country.
 Definitely get what they recommend in terms of meat dishes (there's one with spicy sausage + fried egg that's amazing) and I also highly recommend the eggplant salad (a bit garlicky, if that's your style).

 - Seychelles — One of the most popular restaurants in Athens amongst locals right now.
 Great authentic Greek food, in a hip neighborhood.
 After dinner you can hop over to Blue Parrot for some great cocktails.

 - Axilleas — Local bar in Exarcheia, great and quick selection for authentic Greek cuisines (mousaka, pastizio, souvlaki, etc.)

 - Saligaros — Popular local favorite in Exarcheia, with authentic and amazingly delicious Greek food from the north.

-- Acropolis — Obvi.
-Admission ticket is worth it.
-Go early in the morning to avoid lines (I went around 8:30 and it was perfect.)
+- Acropolis (Of course). — Go early in the morning to avoid lines.

-- Acropolis Museum — Right next to the Acropolis (also obvi).
-It is newly renovated and now ranked as one of the best museums in the world, and admission is only €5.
+- Acropolis Museum — Right next to the Acropolis, newly renovated and now ranked as one of the best museums in the world, and admission is only €5.
 The exhibits are stunning, and you get great views of Athens.
 On the top floor, there's also cafe with amazing views of the Acropolis.

-- Gifts — Sure, all the kiosks and stands sell great souvenirs.
+Gifts & Souvenirs: Sure, all the kiosks and stands sell great souvenirs.
 But if you're looking for some authentic Greek gifts (by today's modern designers), check out Forget Me Not Athens in Monstiraki.
 They carry a very clever and well-designed brand called "Hommer" which is a beauty brand for men (named after the author of The Odyssey).